 Located at the edge of the Great Lakes, the University of Wisconsin-Milwaukee School of Freshwater Sciences is the only graduate school of freshwater science in the United States and only the third in the world.
-At the gateway to this world-renowned facility is an apartment complex that rests on a former brownfields site. raSmith’s structural engineers worked with Eppstein Uhen Architects and developer Wangard Partners to design an L-shaped, four-story mixed-use building comprised of lower level parking, first floor retail and three levels of apartments.
+At the gateway to this world-renowned facility is an apartment complex that rests on a former brownfields site. raSmith’s structural engineers worked with Eppstein Uhen Architects and developer Wangard Partners to design an L-shaped, four-story mixed-use building comprising lower-level parking, first-floor retail and three levels of apartments.

 Photos provided courtesy of Wangard Partners, Inc.